ecabreja623/PutMeOn/README.md

 - Users can create playlists using the '/create_playlist'
     - users must pass playlist name
     - user must already exist
-- Users can delete their playlist using the 'delete_playlist' endpint
+- Users can delete their playlist using the 'delete_playlist' endpoint
+- Users can update their playlist using the 'update_playlist' endpoint
 - Users can search for their friend using the 'search' endpoint
     - user must pass their friend's username